thephpleague/shunt/README.md

 * libssh2
 * ssh2.so

+## Additional Features

+* Secure copy (SCP) support
+* Secure FTP (SFTP) support

 ## Assumptions

-As opinionated as Ruby's Capistrano, Shunt has very firm ideas about how things ought to be done, and tries to force those ideas on you.
+Shunt has very firm ideas about how things ought to be done, and tries to force those ideas on you.
 Some of the assumptions behind these opinions are:

 * You are using SSH to access the remote servers.
 * You either have the same password to all target machines, or you have public keys in place to allow passwordless access to them.